digidem/rpc-reflector/README.md

 ### `createClient.close(clientApi)`

 The static method `close()` will remove all event listeners from the `channel` used to create the client.
 It will not close or destroy the MessagePort or Stream used as the `channel`.

-### const unencodedDuplex = createEncodeDecodeStream(duplex, opts)

-`createServer()` and `createClient()` write messages to the Stream or MessagePort as objects, and they expect the messages read from the Stream or MessagePort to be objects.
-If you are using a socket or TCP stream as a transport for RPC messages, you will need to encode the objects as buffers.
-The `createEncodeDecodeStream()` helper will encode and decode messages over the `duplex` stream using [MessagePack](https://msgpack.org).

-`opts.encoding` An encoding object that contains `encode(value)` and `decode(buffer)` functions for encoding values to and from buffers.
-Defaults to [MessagePack](https://msgpack.org) encoding with support for encoding/decoding Buffers.
-See the [default implementation](encode-decode.js)

 ## Maintainers